C0NSor18/dam_detection/docs/index.md

 [Exploring Earth Engine](#exploring-earth-engine)
 1. [An update](#an-update-10082019)

+* 11 October 2019*
+## Getting reproducibility in Tensorflow GPU
+Lately I have been training several models and I noticed that my losses and metrics were not producing the same result in Tensorflow with GPU and with Tensorflow Keras (not the standalone Keras).
+A quick ablation analysis lead me to believe the main culprit was the GPU: after disabling the GPU and training on the CPU, I found that my experiments were reproducible, but when GPU was involved it was not.
+This is not entirely strange though, since GPU computations are incredibly complex, and ensuring determinism is a daunting task.
+I found that there were several culprits, such as the ```tf.math.reduce_sum``` and ```tf.math.reduce_mean``` not being deterministic, despite having set a seed.

+Naturally, I started looking for a solution, but I could not find anything useful, other then [disabling the GPU entirely](https://stackoverflow.com/questions/45230448/how-to-get-reproducible-result-when-running-keras-with-tensorflow-backend), which I do not really constitute as a fix.
+However, there now is a fix in the [tensorflow-determinism](https://github.com/NVIDIA/tensorflow-determinism) package.
+All I had to do is install it and add a single line of code (given in the docs) and I was done.
+Reproducibility at last!

 *16 September 2019*
 ## Logging experiments with Sacred and Omniboard
 During my medical imaging course, I was introduced with [Sacred](https://github.com/IDSIA/sacred) and [Omniboard](https://github.com/vivekratnavel/omniboard), and I felt it would be a good idea to use them for this project as well.
 The former is a tool that can be used to log, organize, and even help reproduce experiments, whereas the latter is a web dashboard to visualize the data logged in Sacred.
 The way it works is that we can set up a [MongoDB](https://www.mongodb.com/) instance, which serves as the databased where all of the configuration data and logs will be stored from Sacred.
 The exact way on how to connect Sacred with a MongoDB instance is explained in the [Sacred docs page](https://sacred.readthedocs.io/en/stable/observers.html#mongo-observer).
 There are also several features for authentification.